 Cold Email Spam Triggers: How to Avoid Them

 Businesses rely heavily on email communication to reach out to potential clients, nurture relationships with existing customers, and promote their products or services.
-However, with the rise of spam emails, it has become increasingly challenging to ensure that your legitimate emails reach the intended recipients’ inboxes.

 One of the key factors that determine the success of your email campaigns is email deliverability.
 Deliverability refers to the ability of your emails to land in the recipient’s inbox rather than being flagged as spam or ending up in the dreaded “Junk” or “Promotions” folder.